emirgoren/turkish-id-verification/README.md

 # turkish-id-verification

-An npm package to check Turkish ID is real or not.
+An npm package to check if Turkish ID is real or not

 # Installation